![]() |

 finishing touches to a beautiful golden Easter egg.
 This is no ordinary Easter

-egg and Faberge` is no ordinary jeweller.
+egg and Faberge` is no ordinary jeweler.
 He's recently been titled ‘Master

 commissioned by him to make an Easter egg for his wife Tsarina Maria